Products

 You’ll be retaining customers in no time.

 Customer lifetime value is the total net profit a repeat customer will generate for your company over their lifetime.
-As retaining a new customer is much cheaper than acquiring a new one, increasing CLV can help to drastically increase profit.
+As retaining an existing customer is much cheaper than acquiring a new one, increasing CLV can help to drastically increase profit.

 Several factors impact customer lifetime value: